angelicr0t/.angelicr0t./README.md

 <summary> ${\textsf{\color{#5e0000}﹕  Boundaries.   }}$ ..  </summary

-No you can't spam kiss me if I don't know you, and lastly no you can't cover me if I don't know you.
+No you can't spam kiss me if I don't know you, and secondly no you can't cover me if I don't know you.

 What you CAN do is spam boop, spam nuzzle, hide behind me, cuddle me, and talk to me.
 I swear I'm not as mean as I look gang.